pld360/jellyfin-samsung-orsay-os/README.md

 - You can logon as develop (user "develop", password "000000" or blank for some models) by clicking the menu button and than select Smart Hub and in there Samsung Account menu on your remote.
 - After you logged on as develop you can press the smart hub button on your remote.
 - Go to my app's list and on one of the installed apps hold the enter button down for a few seconds.
 - Another window will pop up giving you the option to add the IP address.
-Enter 173.230.139.54.
+Enter the IP of the IIS enabled computer, which you have previously checked with IPConfig.
 - Afterwards hold the enter button down to go in the options again and choose "Start User app sync".
 - There will pop up a new window which says "user apps sync is requested"
 - After a few seconds the app will be installed on your TV.